rodriguezmeza/cTreeBalls/README.md

 **c**orrelations function computation with **T**ree/**B**alls methods (short-name **cBalls**) is a C code for computing correlation functions using tree and balls methods.
 So far can compute 2-point correlation function (2pcf) and 3-point correlation function (3pcf) for counts and scalar fields like convergence, the relevant scalar field in weak lensing.

-Complete documentation can be found here: [documentation](docs/_build/html/index.html).
+Complete documentation will be found here: [documentation](docs/_build/html/index.html).

 ## Compiling and getting started